aripiprazole/ekko/docs/2_writing_parser.md

 The generated code from the parser will never replace our AST, cause its dirty and uncontrolled/not versioned by git.
 So we need to map the tree to the AST.

-We can start making utilitary functions like:
+We can start making utility functions like:

 ```kotlin
 // parserUtils.kt